Njb2033/ShoeStoreInventorySystem/README.md

 # ShoeStoreInventorySystem
-A simple Java inventory system for managing shoe stock
+A simple Java inventory system for managing shoe stock - including some of my favorite brands!